mbeirne11/deep-learning-challenge/README.md

   To optimize the model, I first scaled only the ASK_AMT column.
 Then I used pd.get_dummies on the non numeric columns.
 After splitting the data into features and target arrays, I took the target arrays and used a PCA model to eleminate     unuseful columns.
 This new dataframe along with the target array was used in the train_test_split, which was then fed    into the new neural network model.
   I was also able to optimize the model by adding a third hidden layer and using 7 neurons instead of 5.
   This was successful in optimizing the model and brought the accuracy up to almost 95%.

+NOTE:
+  In order to use the model to make predictions, you will need to modify the data the same way I did here.
+So remove the   necessary columns and use a PCA model with 3 components.